hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform/index.md

 * UI integration with VCS
 * API driven workflows
 * Central state management
-* Private Module Registry
+* Terraform Private Registry

 ???
 **Eventually you'll have a library of Terraform code that you might like to share and publish for other users and teams in your company.
-The private module registry makes this easy.
+The Terraform Private Registry makes this easy.
 You build reusable modules that build infrastructure according to standards, and then publish them for your users.
 This can help with enforcing security policies and build standards.**

 ---
-name: why-tfc-6
+name: why-hcp-terraform-6
 class: img-right
 # HCP Terraform
 ![](images/tfc-gui.png)